-State social studies specialists occupy positions that require a variety of roles to strengthen instruction for school students.
-At times activities involve the specialists with local schools within the state; with the various bureaus, offices, and divisions of the state education department; with institutions of higher education within the state; with programs established by state and federal legislation; with professional organizations, and with public and private agencies outside of the state department of education.
+State social studies specialists occupy positions that require a variety of skills and roles to support high-quality social studies instruction for students.
+State social studies specialists may work with local schools within the state; with the various bureaus, offices, and divisions of the state education department; with institutions of higher education within the state; with programs established by state and federal legislation; with professional organizations, and with public and private agencies outside of the state department of education.
 The various duties performed are summarized in the following sections relative to the roles and responsibilities of the state social studies specialists.

-ROLES OF STATE--SOCIAL STUDIES SPECIALISTS
+ROLES OF STATE SOCIAL STUDIES SPECIALISTS

 Liaison Within State Education Agency

-State social studies specialists serve as resources for specialists in other areas and as spokesperson for social studies education with their state departments of education by engaging in activities such as these:
+- State social studies specialists serve as resources for specialists in other areas and as spokesperson for social studies education with their state departments of education by engaging in activities such as these:

-Conducting research concerning the current status of needs of local school programs--both within and outside of the state--in the area of social studies specialization.
+- Conducting research concerning the current status of needs of local school programs--both within and outside of the state--in the area of social studies specialization.

 - Assisting in the development of philosophy, objectives, policies, guidelines, and plans of the state department of education.

-Participating in the planning of statewide conferences.
+- Participating in the planning of statewide conferences.

-Cooperating with specialists in other bureaus and divisions.
+- Cooperating with specialists in other bureaus and divisions.

-Serving as resource people or official spokesperson for social studies.
+- Serving as resource people or official spokesperson for social studies.

-Communicating ideas for legislative action.
+- Communicating ideas for legislative action.

-Advising about textbook adoptions.
+- Advising about textbook adoptions.

-Cooperating and participating in the evaluative activities of the state department of education.
+- Cooperating and participating in the evaluative activities of the state department of education.

-Assisting offices of certification in the study of criteria for the establishment and revision of standards.
+- Assisting offices of certification in the study of criteria for the establishment and revision of standards.

 - Reviewing federal program proposals and cooperating in planning efforts to utilize most effectively federal program funds.

-Assisting in the development of course and graduation requirements.
+- Assisting in the development of course and graduation requirements.

-Planning educational television programs.
+- Planning educational television programs.